FryerTuck152/Universal-Roblox-Script/README.md

 **Universal Roblox Script**

 This script was mainly coded with using artificial inteligence, any bugs or anticheat detects can be possible with this script.
 The author is not responsible for the use of their code.
-Any
+Any issues are welcomed.

 **Game compatibility**

 Script has both universal features and targeted at specific games.
-Script was tested in Multicrew Tank Combat, Slap Battles, Build a Boat for Treasure and some random ragdoll games**.
+Script was tested in Multicrew Tank Combat, Slap Battles, Build a Boat for Treasure and some random ragdoll games.

 **Launching**